newlandsvalley/elm-soundfont/README.md

 #### MIDI Audio Controller

 Main.elm in the examples/type0player directory is another MIDI file player.
-But here, the playback is controlled by means of start/pause/continue buttons.
+But here, the playback is controlled by means of start/pause/continue buttons in a half-finished CSS player.
 The file must conform to MIDI type 0 (i.e. single track).
-At some point I need to include a better UI widget to do the controlling.
 To build use:

 elm-make src/examples/type0player/Main.elm --output=Main.html